aliyusifov99/petrobot/README.md

 ## Features 🌟

 - **Interactive Q&A**: Instant, accurate responses to user inquiries, eliminating the need to consult extensive manuals.
-- **Advanced AI Integration**: Incorporates OpenAI's sophisticated AI models for high-quality, contextually aware interactions.
+- **AI Integration**: Incorporates OpenAI's sophisticated AI models for high-quality, contextually aware interactions.
 - **User-Friendly Interface**: A simple, intuitive design facilitating ease of use and quick information retrieval.

 ## Installation 🔧

-You can download the project using git clone git@github.com:aliyusifov99/petrobot.git
+You can download the project using `git clone git@github.com:aliyusifov99/petrobot.git`

 ## Usage 🚀